Stormwater Disposal

 Stormwater Disposal in Interconnected Complexes

-While the regulations “deemed to satisfy requirements” described above apply to all properties, including complexes that are interconnected, there are additional requirements for the latter.
-For instance, it is essential that stormwater disposal is “controlled, safely routed and discharged from interconnected complexes without unduly eroding land, unsurfaced roads or water courses, contamination water resources or compromising environmentally sensitive areas identified in environmental impact assessment reports.”
+While the regulations and deemed to satisfy requirements described above apply to all properties, including complexes that are interconnected, there are additional requirements for the latter.
+For instance it is essential that stormwater is “controlled, safely routed and discharged from interconnected complexes without unduly eroding land, unsurfaced roads or water courses, contamination water resources or compromising environmentally sensitive areas identified in environmental impact assessment reports.”

 In addition, both major and minor systems must be designed to cope with design flood recurrence intervals of both 50 and two years.
 At present there is legislation that requires flood lines for “townships” to be determined for 100-year recurrence intervals.
 This is because the stormwater flow from 100-year floods is typically 25 percent greater than for 50-year floods.
 Part R states that major storm systems can be designed for a 50-year flood provided that the certified 100-year flood lines remain unchanged.
 This is very important.